Momentum#

 The Momentum Equations#

-The momentum equations describe how momentum change at any given location in the ocean given the forces that act on it.
+The momentum equations describe how momentum changes at any given location in the ocean given the forces that act on it.
 They can be written succintly in vector notation as:

 The vector notation for these equations can be expanded as